dotnet/docs-maui/docs/user-interface/layouts/bindablelayout.md

 .NET Multi-platform App UI (.NET MAUI) bindable layouts enable any layout class that derives from the `Layout` class to generate its content by binding to a collection of items, with the option to set the appearance of each item with a `DataTemplate`.

-Bindable layouts are provided by the `BindableLayout` class, which exposes the following attached properties:
+Bindable layouts are provided by the <xref:Microsoft.Maui.Controls.BindableLayout> class, which exposes the following attached properties:

 - `ItemsSource` – specifies the collection of `IEnumerable` items to be displayed by the layout.
 - `ItemTemplate` – specifies the `DataTemplate` to apply to each item in the collection of items displayed by the layout.